NetSec-Focus/netsec-focus.github.io/_drafts/2019-01-29-An_Adventure_to_Try_Harder_Tjnulls_OSCP_Journey.markdown

 https://www.abatchy.com/2017/03/how-to-prepare-for-pwkoscp-noob

 A good list of resources that are open source you can use to prepare for the PWK/OSCP.
-Abatchy is also a good friend of mine and my next post will be guide like his but updated with more resources.
+Abatchy is also a good friend of mine and my next post will be a guide like his but updated with more resources.
 Take the time to go through this material as the structure of his guide is based on the syllabus for the OSCP.

 ### Vulnhub:
-The only way to prepare yourself to get your hands dirty.
+The only way to prepare yourself is to get your hands dirty.
 Vulnhub contains a large collection of vulnerable machines that you can go through to test your skills.
 I posted a list on twitter a few days ago that contain OSCP-Like boxes that I used to prepare for the class.

 Link to the OSCP-Like Vulnhub Boxes: https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=0

 ### Hackthebox:

 Hackthebox is a fantastic online platform allowing members to test their penetration testing skills.
 There are so many challenges and machines that get released on a weekly basis.
 The best part is that it is free to the community!
 You need to pass the first challenge to obtain an invite code in order to play with their challenges.
-If you get VIP access you can be able to go through a large amount of the retire boxes as well.
+If you get VIP access you can be able to go through a large amount of the retired boxes as well.

 If you cannot afford VIP access do not worry because IppSec has a fantastic YouTube channel where he does full on walkthrough’s showing you how to obtain user and root access on the system.
 Each week he usually tries to add some new content for each box and it really helped me when he did when I was in the PWK labs.

 As of January 29, 2019, here is a list of HacktheBox machines that are OSCP Like: https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=1839402159
 Link to Ippsec youtube playlist: https://www.youtube.com/playlist?list=PLidcsTyj9JXK-fnabFLVEvHinQ14Jy5tf

-If there is anything that you should focus on to be preparing yourself to start the PWK is making sure you have the amount of time you will need to invest into the labs.
+If there is anything that you should focus on while preparing to start PWK is to make sure you have enough time invest into the labs.
 Seriously, I managed my time in the labs and would spend at least 4-5 hours a on weekday in the lab and over 5 hours on the weekend for sure.
 Make sure you talk to your family, girlfriend, boyfriend, friends, or anyone else to let them know about what you are going to be doing for the next 30, 60, or 90 days!
 Trust me I had to remind my father a few times about what I was doing as he would yell at me to get off of the computer XD.
 The total amount of time I dedicated to the lab and the exam was exactly 212 hours.
 As long as you can dedicate 5 hours per day or 20 hours per week to study you should do fine in the labs.

 ### The 90-day journey for me…PWK-Course Time!